Cal Emery

-Calvin Wayne Emery (June 28, 1937 – November 28, 2010) was an American professional baseball first baseman and batting coach, who played in Major League Baseball (MLB) for the Philadelphia Phillies.
+Calvin Wayne Emery (June 28, 1937 – November 28, 2010) was an American professional baseball player and batting coach.
+He was a first baseman in Major League Baseball (MLB) for the Philadelphia Phillies.
 He also spent the season with Hankyu Braves of the Nippon Professional Baseball (NPB).
 During his playing days, Emery stood 6 ft 2 in tall, weighing 205 lb; he threw and batted left-handed.
 Emery attended Penn State University.

 Career

 Emery was signed by the Phillies as an amateur free agent, on June 5, 1958.
 Five years and one month later, on July 15, 1963, he made his big league debut at the age of 26.
 In 16 career MLB games (most of them as a pinch hitter), he hit .158, in 19 at-bats.
 Of Emery’s three major league hits, one was a double; however, he showed a keen eye at the plate, by striking out only twice.
 (In a 500 at-bat season, that would only be about 53 strikeouts.)
 Emery played his final big league game on September 20, 1963.

 During Emery's only MLB season, he wore uniform number 9.